linode/docs/docs/guides/databases/couchdb/use-couchdb-2-0-on-ubuntu-20-04/index.md

 published: 2021-05-21
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use CouchDB 2.0 on Ubuntu 20.04"
+title: "Using CouchDB 2.0 on Ubuntu 20.04"
-h1_title: "Using CouchDB 2.0 on Ubuntu 20.04"
+title_meta: "How to Use CouchDB 2.0 on Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos